mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

-# 3.3 From the GTEx data, get the data on a specific chromosome and within 1Mb distance .
+# 3.4 From the GTEx data, get the data on a specific chromosome and within 1Mb distance.